 In fact, judging from the content of Princess’ words, she’s most likely talking about herself.
 I really doubt Ange even as “Charlotte” have a sunny, mischievous personality.
 We know that “Charlotte” is borderline depressed just this episode.
 That is not a personality conducive to mischief-making.
 Instead, the show has consistently portrayed the Princess as the adventurous, mischievous one and “Charlotte” as the one who goes along her whims and fixes any mess that results from it.

 The Princess always calls our resident superspy in private as “Charlotte”.
 Not anything else.
 This is her saying goodbye because the Princess believed that she’s going to die.
 But, as she argued to “Charlotte” she is going to do her best to make a difference.

-Note that the Princess have no idea about the coup in progress or the Rebel Colonist so I doubt she has some grand plan on using them before.
+Note that the Princess has no idea about the coup in progress or the Rebel Colonist so I doubt she has some grand plan on using them before.
 That said there is still hope that the Princess could use them to her advantage in the next episode.